isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 If you have two character sequences and want to compare or sort them, you need a set of comparison and ordering rules, a collation.
 You can think of a collation as a canonical representation of an encoding for comparison and sorting.

-For example, the collation latin1_german1_ci represents "Köhntopp" internally as "kohntopp" and uses this internal represenation to compare it to other strings or sort it.
+For example, the collation latin1_german1_ci represents "Köhntopp" internally as "kohntopp" and uses this internal representation to compare it to other strings or sort it.
 But in storage we always find the original string, "Köhntopp".

 There is a second german language collation, latin1_german2_ci, which internally writes "Köhntopp" as "koehntopp" to compare and sort - but it will also save the same "Köhntopp" to disk.